strategy-coach/praxis/ai-native-technical-communications-doctrine/fact-patterns-and-modules.md

 * Error messages and troubleshooting (“What does error code 123 mean?
 How to fix Y error?”).
 * Best practices or recommendations (“Recommended approach for X?”).

 In a human-first doc, these facts might be sprinkled across pages or discussed in paragraph form.
-In AI-first doc, **each atomic fact or small group of related facts should ideally live in its own module or clearly delineated section.** This ensures that when an AI searches for that fact, it finds a dedicated chunk rather than a passing mention.
+In AI-first doc, each atomic fact or small group of related facts should ideally live in its own module or clearly delineated section**.** This ensures that when an AI searches for that fact, it finds a dedicated chunk rather than a passing mention.

 For example, let’s say we have an open-source database (like PostgreSQL).
 Fact patterns include: